Quizp2p/playfair/README.markdown

 Be warned, this is a work in progress.
 It is buggy, incomplete, and sometimes laggy.

 To use download the files off github, and open the index.html file.
+Hold down one of the draw keys to draw a shape.
+Hold down one of the adjust keys, and click on a node to adjust the shapes.

 ![alt tag](pictures/twirl.png)